Do You Need Chlorine for Above Ground Pool? Complete Guide

 Chlorine Tablets (Trichlor)

 Convenient for daily chlorination through floating dispensers or automatic feeders.
 However, trichlor tablets add Cyanuric Acid with each dose, which can accumulate over time.
-Monitor CYA levels monthly and keep them between 30-50 ppm.
+Monitor CYA levels monthly and keep them between 30-50 ppm for traditional chlorine systems.
 Use 1-2 tablets per week for average-sized above ground pools.

 Calcium Hypochlorite (Cal-Hypo)